 University departments may offer services only to other University departments and only for University-related work.
-Rates for this work must be approved by the Corporate Controller (See Policy FN27 Establishing and Billing Service Center User Rates and Policy FN16 Obtaining Goods and/or Services from Other University Departments).
+Rates for this work must be approved by the Associate Vice President for Budget and Finance (See Policy FN27 Establishing and Billing Service Center User Rates and Policy FN16 Obtaining Goods and/or Services from Other University Departments).
 Permitted work includes:

 - instructional work for credit and non-credit courses, conferences, workshops, institutes, training programs, etc. (see Policy BT06 Course-Related Fees Approval);